microsoft/go/README.md

 reliable, and efficient software.

-This repository, [microsoft/go](https://github.com/microsoft/go), contains the infrastructure Microsoft uses to build Go.
+This repository, [microsoft/go](https://github.com/microsoft/go), contains the infrastructure that Microsoft uses to build Go.
 The submodule named `go` contains the Go source code.
 By default, the submodule's remote URL is the official GitHub mirror of Go, [golang/go](https://github.com/golang/go).
 The canonical Git repository for Go source code is located at https://go.googlesource.com/go.